Utility frequency: Lighting

 The first applications of commercial electric power were incandescent lighting and commutator-type electric motors.
-Both devices operate well on DC, but DC could not be easily changed in voltage, and was generally only produced at the required utilization voltage.
+Both of them operate well on DC, but DC could not be easily changed in voltage, and was generally only produced at the required utilization voltage.

-If an incandescent lamp is operated on a low-frequency current, the filament cools on each half-cycle of the alternating current, leading to perceptible change in brightness and flicker of the lamps; the effect is more pronounced with arc lamps, and the later mercury-vapor lamps and fluorescent lamps.
+If an incandescent lamp is operated on a low-frequency current, the filament cools on each half-cycle of the alternating current, which led to a perceptible change in brightness and flicker of the lamps; the effect is more pronounced with arc lamps, and the later mercury-vapor lamps and fluorescent lamps.
 Open arc lamps made an audible buzz on alternating current, leading to experiments with high-frequency alternators to raise the sound above the range of human hearing.

 Rotating machines

-Commutator-type motors do not operate well on high-frequency AC, because the rapid changes of current are opposed by the inductance of the motor field.
+Commutator-type motors do not operate well on higher-frequency AC, because the rapid changes of current are opposed by the inductance of the motor field.
 Though commutator-type universal motors are common in AC household appliances and power tools, they are small motors, less than 1 kW.
-The induction motor was found to work well on frequencies around 50 to 60 Hz, but with the materials available in the 1890s would not work well at a frequency of, say, 133 Hz.
+The induction motor was found to work well on frequencies around 50 to 60 Hz, but the materials available in the 1890s would not work well at a frequency of, say, 133 Hz.
 There is a fixed relationship between the number of magnetic poles in the induction motor field, the frequency of the alternating current, and the rotation speed; so, a given standard speed limits the choice of frequency (and the reverse).
 Once AC electric motors became common, it was important to standardize frequency for compatibility with the customer's equipment.

-Generators operated by slow-speed reciprocating engines will produce lower frequencies, for a given number of poles, than those operated by, for example, a high-speed steam turbine.
-For very slow prime mover speeds, it would be costly to build a generator with enough poles to provide a high AC frequency.
+Generators operated by low-speed reciprocating engines produce lower frequencies, for a given number of poles, than those operated by, for example, a high-speed steam turbine.
+For very low prime mover speeds, it would be costly to build a generator with enough poles to provide a high AC frequency.
 As well, synchronizing two generators to the same speed was found to be easier at lower speeds.
 While belt drives were common as a way to increase speed of slow engines, in very large ratings (thousands of kilowatts) these were expensive, inefficient, and unreliable.
 After about 1906, generators driven directly by steam turbines favored higher frequencies.
 The steadier rotation speed of high-speed machines allowed for satisfactory operation of commutators in rotary converters.